danhasegawa/ATM/Readme.md

 Simulating an ATM.

 Create an account.

 Withdraw

 Deposit

 Wire

-It's not finished yet, trying to solve some errors and improve the code.
+It's not finished yet, trying improve the code.